-• Project Title (Up to 100 characters)
+- Project Title (Up to 100 characters)

-This should be the title, not a summary of the project.
+This should be the title, not a description of the project.

-Project Summary (Up to 500 characters)
+- Project Summary (Up to 500 characters)

-Briefly describe the project in a sentence or two.
+Briefly describe the project.

-- Total Project Expenses - Amount Requested from CAC
+- Total Project Budget (Expenses)

+- Amount Requested from CAC

-Help text: The requested amount cannot be more than 50% of the proposed project's total expenses.
-See your eligibility email from Cuyahoga Arts & Culture for your maximum allowable request amount.
+Help text: The requested amount cannot be more than 50% of the proposed project's total budget (expenses).
+The maximum allowable request amount for the organization was included with the eligibility email.